Otis College of Art and Design

 Although I am working intuitively, somehow the paintings are deeply considered and elaborately realized.
 I am working with my hands – no brushes.
-The work consists of up to 30 layers of paint and glazes, including: oil, acrylic, graphite, charcoal, crayon, paper, silk, cotton and pigment transfers.
-Various ordinary objects that are a part of our lives in this space of time, are embedded in the paint: sometimes in part and sometimes as whole objects.
+Regarding the paintings: The work consists of up to 30 layers of paint and glazes, including oil, acrylic, graphite, charcoal, crayon, paper, silk, cotton and pigment transfers.
+Various ordinary objects that are a part of our lives in this space of time are embedded in the paint, sometimes in part and sometimes as whole objects.
 Everything you see in the work is personal, meaningful and specific, including the various printed languages seen in the form of transfers.
 When closely viewed, the transfers can be seen through the various layers of paint and glazes.
-What may appear to be collage in photographs of the paintings - are actually transfers, excepting a few works done in 2009.
+What may appear to be collage in photographs of the paintings are actually transfers, excepting a few works done in 2009.

 > PETER FRANK ESSAY ON JOHNSON

 Can abstraction be romantic?
 If vast expanses of a single color, modulated by shifts in tone and value and leavened with extraneous material, manifest an abstract sublime, can they also manifest a human-sized passion?

 Vast as they might be, Julienne Johnson's paintings maintain a disarming intimacy, confounding our sense of scale even as they launch themselves across the walls.
 Line, color and space seem to struggle for primacy in Johnson's works; but, in its very insistence, their argument gradually turns into a coherent, often harmonious chorus.
 Some of her work relies on a calligraphic vigor, suggesting at once contemplative notation and expansive choreographic movement.
 Others embrace but (unlike the informel and abstract expressionist models they suggest) do not become the void.
 Indeed, in their dependence on the presence of non-painterly as well as painterly materials, they celebrate matter itself.